-Jay is currently Vice President at the Missouri Credit Union Association.
+Jay is former Vice President at the Missouri Credit Union Association.
 He lives in Kansas City North with his wife Valerie, their three kids and a dog named Ava.

 Jay's Missouri Roots began with the birth of his grandfather (preacher, author and lecturer J.W.
 Kesner) in Hayti, Missouri.
 Rev. Kesner was called into the ministry in Fort Smith, Arkansas taking his family out of Missouri.
 Jay moved back to Missouri as an adult.